Chapter 18 A Gentle Introduction to CSS

 shinyApp(ui, server)

-But this method loses all the advantages of CSS, notably the possibility to apply style to multiple elements.
+But this method loses all the advantages of CSS, notably, the possibility of applying style to multiple elements.
 Use it with caution.

 18.3.4 Using R packages